aoneahsan/capacitor-biometric-auth/docs/advanced-usage/integration-examples.md

     try {
       // 1.
 Authenticate with biometric
       const bioResult = await BiometricAuth.authenticate({
-        reason: 'Sign in with biometric'
+        reason: 'Sign in with biometric',
       });

       if (!bioResult.isAuthenticated) {